formal-verification-research/IVy-Models/Quick-Models/simulation/README.md

-# Routing Algorithm Verification

-This directory includes a model of the routing algorithm after some modifications.
-It is *not* livelock-free for the purpose of illustrating the livelock proof.

-Estimated required time: 30-60 minutes

-## Execution Instructions
+## Refutation-Based Simulation

-1. To execute the C++ simulation, navigate to the `NxN` directory and use the `make` command.
-3. To prove livelock scenarios, navigate to the `livelocks` directory and execute `make`.
-3. Then navigate to the `livelocks/ivyfiles` directory and use the `make` command to use IVy to verify the livelock scenarios.
-The `livelocks/ivyfiles/tests` folder contains the traces from IVy to verify correctness (`OK` at the bottom of the trace indicates correctness).
-4. To analyze the livelock scenarios, navigate to the `../pattern_finder` directory.
-Execute `a.out` in that directory.
-It will prompt you for a path to the folder it will look in for the livelock trace.
-Once it has analyzed the traces, it will give detailed summaries of the livelock patterns in the `pattern_finder/test` folder.
+Every reference to a directory will be from the perspective of the `Quick-Models/simulation` subfolder (i.e. directory `a` refers to the directory `~/Desktop/Quick-Models/simulation/a`).

+This folder contains a sample of the C++ simulation model and IVy livelock verification model used for simulation and livelock verification, respectively.
+The work from this subfolder is described in Section 5 of the paper.

+*This process will generally take under 30 minutes but may take more depending on available CPU*

+###  To Reproduce Simulation Results

+1. To initiate the C++ simulation on Algorithm 1 on a $3\times 3$ NoC, navigate to the `3x3` directory and use the `make` command.
+The C++ simulation should run in a matter of seconds.
+Simulation detects potential livelock scenarios, and their traces are found in the `3x3/livelocktrace` folder.
+Several `.txt` files are generated to report the simulation’s findings.
+To see the number of potential livelocks when 2 faults are present in the network, open the file `3x3/_2_report.txt`.
+It reports that 9 potential livelocks were found during simulation.
+2. To prove that a potential livelock scenarios are indeed livelock, navigate to the `3x3/livelocks` directory and execute `make`.
+This will examine the traces returned in the `3x3/livelocktrace` folder and populate the `3x3/livelocks/ivyfiles` directory with IVy models.
+These models implement the livelock verification description from Section 5.2 in the paper.
+As indicated in `3x3/_2_report.txt`, 9 potential livelocks are detected, so 9 IVy files are generated.
+Each of these IVy models (for  instance, `2s00_d22_f11w_f21n.ivy`) represents a single potential livelock.
+The file name above indicates a 2-fault NoC with the packet starting at coordinates (0,0),  destination (2,2), with faulty links at (1,1,west) and (2,1,north).
+The invariants described at  the end of these files are the implementations of equations 1-4 with  values from a specific potential livelock.
+Finally, it will use a script to use IVy to check each model.
+3. The `3x3/livelocks/ivyfiles/tests` directory contains the results of IVy’s verification.
+Open any file in this directory and find the text `OK` at the end.
+This indicates that IVy was able to successfully verify that the potential livelock is indeed a true livelock trace, and that a packet is unable to escape its cyclical pattern (as described in Section 5 of the paper).
+4. To analyze and group the livelock patterns we verified in Step 3, navigate to the `pattern_finder` folder (in the `simulation` directory) and execute `make`.
+A script will prompt for a folder to crawl.
+Input `3x3` and click enter.
+It will quickly examine each livelock trace and group them into patterns.
+Once it is finished, type `quit` to terminate the script and navigate to the `pattern_finder/test` folder.
+Open the file `3x3_patterns.txt` to view the grouping of livelock patterns from Algorithm 1.
+The user is able to identify the decision that initiates the greatest number of livelock scenarios, as shown in Figures 2-3 and the preceding paragraph in Section 6 of the paper.
+5. Note also that unroutable traces, as described in Section 7 of the paper, are found in the `3x3/cannotroutetrace` folder.
+These traces aid the user to understand the impact of adding livelock resistance to a network.